 \section{Related Work}

-Deep learning approaches have been proved to be effective on predicting the static and time-dependent dynamics of a system under the governing physics principles as partial differential equations (PDE).
-The current existing deep learning approaches are of two types as physics-based neural networks (PINN) \cite{Xu2020, Meng2020, Zheng2020} and the simulation data driven approaches\cite{Tang2021, Tang2020, Wen2021,nie2020stress}.
-The difference is whether the direct simulation data is needed to train the model.
+Deep learning approaches have been proven effective in predicting the static and time-dependent dynamics of a system governed by physics principles expressed as partial differential equations (PDEs).
+The existing deep learning approaches are of two types: physics-informed neural networks (PINN) \cite{Xu2020, Meng2020, Zheng2020} and simulation-data-driven approaches \cite{Tang2021, Tang2020, Wen2021,nie2020stress}.
+The difference lies in whether direct simulation data are needed to train the model.

-PINN method obtains the approximate solution by minimizing the residual in physics governing equations.
-In contrast, common numerical discretization methods use finite difference method (FDM) and finite element method (FEM).
-PINN is a mesh-free method to employ automatic differentiation to handle differential operators.
-The existing PINN model for coupled flow and geomechanics problem\cite{bekele2020deep} is limited to one dimensional problem, and it ignores the influence of material heterogeneity.
-Besides, it only predicts the excess pore pressure in flow side, but not the surface displacement from geomechanics side.
-The other type of deep learning approaches is simulation data driven method, which takes the solution from simulation directly as training data.
-The end-to-end image based approaches take both input and output, from figures with the model geometry as input to the contour plot showing the distribution of different physical quantities (fluid pressure, displacement) as output.
-The ResNet CNN was applied to predict stress field of a 2D cantilever beam under different boundary conditions \cite{nie2020stress}.
-Nevertheless, it is limited to static solid mechanics problem ignoring the coupling between fluid flow and mechanics response.
-Besides, it only deals with homogeneous model, which is not the case in reality.
-The R-U-Net model with LSTM is used to predict the temporal and spatial distribution of surface displacement \cite{Tang2021}, fluid pressure and saturation in the 3D model.
-However, it is restricted to predict one specific geological formation setting.
+The PINN method obtains an approximate solution by minimizing the residual of the governing physics equations.
+In contrast, common numerical discretization methods use the finite difference method (FDM) and the finite element method (FEM).
+PINN is a mesh-free method that employs automatic differentiation to handle differential operators.
+The existing PINN model for the coupled flow and geomechanics problem \cite{bekele2020deep} is limited to one-dimensional problems, and it ignores the influence of material heterogeneity.
+Besides, it only predicts the excess pore pressure on the flow side, but not the surface displacement on the geomechanics side.
+The other type of deep learning approach is the simulation-data-driven method, which takes the solution from simulation directly as training data.
+The end-to-end image-based approaches take figures with the model geometry as input and produce contour plots showing the distribution of different physical quantities (fluid pressure, displacement) as output.
+A ResNet CNN was applied to predict the stress field of a 2D cantilever beam under different boundary conditions \cite{nie2020stress}.
+Nevertheless, it is limited to static solid mechanics problems and ignores the coupling between fluid flow and the mechanical response.
+Besides, it only deals with homogeneous models, which is not the case in reality.
+The R-U-Net model with LSTM has been used to predict the temporal and spatial distributions of surface displacement \cite{Tang2021}, fluid pressure, and saturation in 3D models.
+However, it is restricted to predicting one specific geological formation setting.